skn3/forme/README.md

 ## <a name="changeLog"></a> Change Log

 ## Breaking changes in version 3.0.0
+- Added proper `component.require()` handling.
+This is now run as a proper validation handler!
 - Changed `input.bool()` to now accept string *"true" (case-insensitive)* as valid conversion to `true`!
 - Removed notion of `merge` from setters.
 This is handled automatically based on what the setter handler returns.
 - Changed setter handlers so that they must now return the value they want to set.
 The actual setting of the value is handled automatically.
 So this basically means setters/getters are just value processors!